Mining Label Distribution Drift in Unsupervised Domain Adaptation: Conclusion

 \section{Conclusion}

-In this paper, we proposed Label distribution Matching Domain Adversarial Network (LMDAN).
-To tackle considerable label distribution drift between two domains, we designed the label distribution matching and weighting strategy for source samples re-weighting, and match the known source label distribution with the agnostic target one.
-These weights contributed to decision boundary adaptation and adversarial feature alignment, thus minimized domain divergence.
-Experimental results demonstrated the superior performance of LMDAN over other methods.
+We proposed the Label distribution Matching Domain Adversarial Network (LMDAN) framework for unsupervised domain adaptation.
+We designed the label distribution matching and weighting strategy for source samples re-weighting, and matched the known source label distribution with the agnostic target one.
+Experimental results demonstrated the superior performance of LMDAN over other state-of-the-art methods.